palmoanalua/palmoanalua.github.io/baseball.md

 Sign-up Process
 ---------------
 1. SIGN UP: Online sign-up period is May 12 – May 19
-1. REGISTRATION AND FEE: Registration form and payment due date is the first day of practice is projected to be Monday June 1
+1. REGISTRATION AND FEE: Registration form and payment due date is the first day of practice is projected to be May 27

 ## [Click Here to Sign-up Now!](https://forms.gle/V877Yybtefu3ik8Z7){: .link-button}{:target="_blank"}